 Very rarely Jason and I carve out some alone time for mom/dad adventures.
 In 2017 we decided to take a road trip to the Berkshires for some R&R. The Berkshires are peaceful & absolutely breathtaking.
 We spent our few short days hiking and eating up all the farm to table fares.
 Just the relaxing weekend we needed.

-Washington D.C, the capital of the United States is a great weekend escape for some history and sight seeing.
+Washington D.C, the capital of the United States is a great weekend escape for some history and sightseeing.
 We’ve been both as a family and on a girls trip.
 As my children grow and continue to learn, I find them asking more questions about our country and how things have come to be.
-Washington is a great insight to a lot of these questions and answers.
+Washington is a great insight into a lot of these questions and answers.
 In NYC we have a lot of art museums, so it’s nice to go to the Spy Museum & the Smithsonian offer fun interactive learning.
 Stop by Baked & Wired for a delicious treat and burn off the sugar high wandering to all the historical monuments.
 D.C is a great option for doubling up on family time and a bit of education.